Insights

 Master first-party data for omni-channel excellence.

-In today’s world, companies need to show that their products and services are not only of good quality and offering value for money, they also need to be personally relevant to consumers at any moment of the day.
-If you want to provide excellent experiences, access to first-party data is required.
-However, getting access to all relevant first-party data of quality means collecting and using data in the smartest possible way.
-Let’s find out how this can be done and what it brings.
+In today’s world, companies need to show that their products and services are not only of good quality and offer value for money but also personally relevant to consumers at any moment of the day.
+Access to first-party data is required if you want to provide excellent experiences.

 What is first-party data?

-First-party data is information about the customers of a company that is collected and owned by that same company.
-Examples of first-party data may include purchase history, loyalty status, on- and offline behaviour as part of the customer journeys, preferences, and so on.
-All relevant data coming from multiple sources is linked by establishing a unique identifier for instance and transformed to be able to define and share audiences to the channels.
+First-party data is information about a company's customers that is collected and owned by that same company.
+This can include a wealth of details, such as purchase history, loyalty status, on- and offline behaviour as part of the customer journeys, preferences, and so on.

 Beyond a unified customer view, a well-defined and identified list of use cases helps realize better business outcomes to monetize on the data.
 Some use cases are covered later in this article.